IBM-Cloud/docs/services/TrackPlan/team-wis.md

 To review all of the work items by state, see the All Work view.

 For more information about planning work, [see Managing a project with Quick Planner](http://www.ibm.com/support/knowledgecenter/SSYMRC_6.0.1/com.ibm.team.concert.tutorial.doc/topics/tut_quick_planner_lesson.html).
-To review all of the work items by state, see the All Work view.

-For more information about planning work, [see Managing a project with Quick Planner](http://www.ibm.com/support/knowledgecenter/SSYMRC_6.0.1/com.ibm.team.concert.tutorial.doc/topics/tut_quick_planner_lesson.html).